ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC retains public keys of group members for a given amount of time after their leaving, before discarding them.
 As long as such public keys are retained, the KDC provides them to a requesting Client.

 Either case, a node that has left the group should not expect any of its outgoing messages to be successfully processed, if received after its leaving, due to a possible group rekeying occurred before the message reception.

+# Removal of a Node from the Group {#sec-node-removal}

+This section describes the different scenarios according to which a node ends up being removed from the group.

+If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format defined in {{ssec-key-distribution-response}}.
+Application profiles may define alternative message formats.

+## Expired Authorization

+If the AS provides Token introspection (see Section 5.7 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use and check whether:

+* the node is not authorized anymore;

+* the access token is still valid, upon its expiration.

+Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 # ACE Groupcomm Parameters {#params}